 Zantedeschia is a genus in the family Araceae, native to southern Africa.
-It contains 8 species of herbaceous perennials, divided into two main types: hardier outdoor forms with striking white flowers, called Arum Lilies, and the more tender forms with white-spotted leaves and colorful flowers, called Calla Lilies.
-The plant has a large “flower” consisted of only one “petal”.
-However, what looks like a large petal is actually a bract (modified leaf), called a spathe.
-The real flowers are very small and located on the finger-like spadix.
+The genus contains 8 species of herbaceous perennials, divided into two main types: hardier outdoor forms with striking white flowers, called Arum Lilies, and the more tender forms with white-spotted leaves and colorful flowers, called Calla Lilies.
+Zantedeschia is a widely popular and a beautiful addition to any garden.
+They can be grown in beds, borders, containers and also in the water (Zantedeschia aethiopica).

 The genus was named in honor of Giovanni Zantedeschi (1773-1846), a botanist from Italy.

 The plant is commonly known as “Calla Lily”.
 The name, which comes from the Greek word “calla” (“beautiful”), is actually a misnomer because the plant is not a true lily.
 Carolus Linnaeus, a famous Swedish botanist, made an error naming the plant.
 But despite the fact it was corrected later, the common name is still in use and relevant today.